Who's Behind Listverse?

 Top 15 Most Evil Nazis

-The Third Reich, 1933-1945, was arguably the most heinous regime in history.
-Comprised of some equally malevolent characters, this administration was responsible for initiating the biggest and most costly war mankind has ever known, and perpetrated one of the worlds biggest acts of genocide, in what is now referred to as the Holocaust.
+The Third Reich, which spanned from 1933 to 1945, was arguably the most heinous regime in history.
+Comprised of some equally malevolent characters, this administration was responsible for initiating the biggest and most costly war mankind has ever known, and perpetrated one of the worlds biggest acts of genocide, now referred to as the Holocaust.
 This list could have been bigger but I settled on these 15 (mostly) NSDAP members.

 Known as The “Bitch of Buchenwald” because of her sadistic cruelty towards prisoners, Ilse Koch was married to another wicked Nazi SS, Karl Otto Koch, but outshone him in the depraved, inhumane, disregard for life which was her trademark.
 She used her sexual prowess by wandering around the camps naked, with a whip, and if any man so much as glanced at her she would have them shot on the spot.
 The most infamous accusation against Ilse Koch was that she had selected inmates with interesting tattoos to be killed, so that their skins could be made into lampshades for her home (though, unfortunately, no evidence of these lampshades has been found).
 After the war she was arrested and spent time in prison on different charges, eventually hanging herself in her cell in 1967, apparently consumed by guilt.

-During the German invasion of the Soviet Union, he commanded Sonderkommando 4a of Einsatzgruppe C, that was active in Ukraine.
+During the German invasion of the Soviet Union, Blobel commanded Sonderkommando 4a of Einsatzgruppe C, that was active in Ukraine.
 Following Wehrmacht troops into Ukraine, the Einsatzgruppen would be responsible for liquidating political and racial undesirables.
 Blobel was primarily responsible for the Babi Yar massacre at Kiev.
-Up to 59,018 executions are attributable to Blobel, though during testimony he was alleged to have killed 10,000-15,000.
+Up to 59,018 executions are attributable to Blobel, though during testimony he was alleged to have killed 10,000 to 15,000 people.
 He was later sentenced to death by the U.S. Nuremberg Military Tribunal in the Einsatzgruppen Trial.
 He was hanged at Landsberg Prison on June 8, 1951.

 Odilo Globocnik was a prominent Austrian Nazi, and later an SS leader.
 He was one of the men most responsible for the murder of millions of people during the Holocaust.
 Globocnik was responsible for liquidating the Warsaw Ghetto, which contained about 500,000 Jews, the largest Jewish community in Europe, and the second largest in the world, after New York.
 He is also known for liquidating the Bialystok Ghetto, which stood out for its strong resistance to German occupation and resettling a large quantity of Poles under the premise of ethnic cleansing.
 He was in charge of the implementation and supervision of the Lublin reservation, to which 95,000 Jews were deported, with its adjacent network of forced labour camps in the Lublin district.
 He was also in charge of over 45,000 Jewish laborers.
 On May 21st, Shortly after capture, Globocnik committed suicide by means of a cyanide capsule hidden in his mouth.